Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Introduction

 \section{Introduction}

-We study broadcasting on multiple access channels by deterministic distributed algorithms.
-The communication medium is considered either with jamming or without it.
-We evaluate the performance of communication algorithms by bounds on packet latency and number of packets queued at stations, both these metrics understood in their worst-case sense.
+We study broadcasting in multiple access channels by deterministic distributed algorithms.
+The communication medium may experience a mild form of jamming.
+We evaluate the performance of communication algorithms by upper bounds on their packet latency (delay) and the number of packets queued at stations (queues size).
+The performance metrics are understood in their worst-case sense and are considered in adversarial frameworks of packet injection and jamming.
+There are no statistical components in either algorithms or traffic generation.

-The traditional approach to dynamic broadcasting on multiple access channels uses randomization to arbitrate for access to a channel in a distributed manner.
-Typical examples of randomized protocols include backoff protocols, like the binary exponential backoff employed in the Ethernet.
-It is a popular opinion that using randomization is the only option in order to be able to cope with bursty traffic, subject to challenges of collision resolution, and that effectiveness of deterministic solutions for dynamic broadcasting is limited.
+The traditional approach to distributed broadcasting in multiple access channels uses randomization to arbitrate for access to a shared medium.
+Typical examples of randomized broadcast algorithms include backoff ones, like the binary exponential backoff employed in the Ethernet.
+The enduring effectiveness of the Ethernet, as a real-world implementation of local area networks \cite{MetcalfeB76}, is a compelling evidence that randomized broadcasting can perform well in practice.

-The preliminary conference presentations of this work~\cite{AnantharamuCKR-INFOCOM10,AnantharamuCKR-SIROCCO11} related outcomes of simulating experiments in which we measured average packet latency of various broadcasting algorithms, including deterministic and backoff ones.
-These experiments indicated that when injections are intense and sustained then even simple deterministic algorithms perform better than randomized backoff ones in terms of average packet latency.
-This indicates that deterministic algorithms for broadcasting on multiple-access channels have untapped potential.